 - Pre-heat oven to 180c Fan.

-- Cook the potato slices in boiling salted water for about 5 minutes, then drain them in a colander and place to the side to cool.
+- Cook the potato slices in boiling salted water for about 5 minutes, then drain them in a colander or sieve and place to the side to cool.
 While the potatoes are cooking, follow the rest of the instructions below.